cakephp/docs/en/plugins.rst

-loadAll loads all plugins available, while allowing you to set certain settings for specific plugins. load() works similar, but only loads the plugins you explicitely specify.
+loadAll loads all plugins available, while allowing you to set certain settings for specific plugins. load() works similarly, but only loads the plugins you explicitely specify.

 There is a lot you can do with the load and loadAll methods to help with